Voitheia/red_team_scoring/README.md

 ## Ansible checks `/app/ansible/checks.py`

 Run every 5 minutes starting at competition start.
-Hardcoded start time.
+Hardcoded start time configurable by admin.
+Admin also needs to "arm" checks.

+Uses a multiprocessed ansible callback plugin to capture json output from check scripts and queue the output to a db writer process.

 Create an ansible callback plugin that will use a python queue to queue results from the ansible checks. messages in the queue are processed by a single separate process db writer. spawn multiple (probably 4) worker processes to run the ansible checks since they run synchronously. build a queue of playbooks to run for each check, and then have the worker processes grab new playbooks when its done with one. make sure to use ansible's python api instead of the ansible-playbook cli.

+might need a middleman between the workers and the db writer to assemble the json data

 ## Frontend `/app/routers/`

 All pages besides login and scoreboard redirect to the login page if the user is not authenticated.
+Navigating to `/` will redirect the user to the scoreboard.

+### Navigation bar

+Unauthenticated sessions have the login and scoreboard pages available.

+Authenticated sessions have the logout, scoreboard, detailed info, and admin (if admin user) pages available.

+login/logout will always be the rightmost link, separated from the rest by a `|`. the rest of the links are alphabetized and right justified.

+Left side of the navigation bar will say `Red Team Score`, and clicking that will send the user to the scoreboard.

 ### Login `/app/routers/login.py`

 Just simple username and password.

+### Logout `/app/routers/login.py`

+Just logs the user out and redirects the user to the login page.

 ### Scoreboard `/app/routers/scoreboard.py`